greenm01/vb4x/README.md

 VB4X is a simple and straight-forward framework that will also enable well organized tabletop play.
 Tweak it to your needs.

+Victory is won by crushing your rivals and earning the most Prestige by end of game.

 [Game Specification (work in progress)](https://github.com/greenm01/vb4x/blob/main/docs/vb4x_specs.md)